eth-vaw-glaciology/course-101-0250-00/website/lecture1.md

 > **Course structure**\
 > The course structure includes following 3 items, to bring in new material each course both for the "physics-numerics" (aka physics) and the "code-management" (aka code), as well as propose exercises for those concepts:
-> 1. Physics: equations, discretisation, implementation, solver, visualisation
+> 1. :books: Physics: equations, discretisation, implementation, solver, visualisation
-> 2. Code: technical, Julia, GitHub
+> 2. :computer: Code: technical, Julia, GitHub
-> 3. Exercises
+> 3. :construction: Exercises

 ## Objective